stealthBS/demo1-repo/README.md

 - Pending works listing
 - mermaid flow diagram use
 - quick plannings
+- sometime general note taking through digital instead of using traditional pen & paper
+- Sometime something we want to access from both PC as well as mobile, so to follow from anywhere
 - **But not good for through note keeping.
 Because of not proper picture, titles, underline alignment.**